 3. Implement the correct display of flowcharts

-The rendering of flowcharts can be facilitated by the Mermaid library, which allows you to generate various charts, including flowcharts, sequence diagrams, Gantt charts, etc., through simple text descriptions.
+The rendering of flowcharts can be assisted by the Mermaid library, which allows you to generate various charts, including flowcharts, sequence diagrams, Gantt charts, and so on, through simple text descriptions.

-Similarly inbase.htmlthe file<head>Tags inside, add CDN script and initialization code for Mermaid:
+Similarly, inbase.htmlthe file<head>Add Mermaid's CDN script and initialization code inside the tag:

 <script type="module">